-- Implementing continually revised statutes and regulations for source water protection, including the provisions of the federal Groundwater Rule - Reviewing and approving/denying all proposed sources of public water supply - Permitting of proposed sales or changes to water company owned land (i.e. land owned by PWSs that are within source water protection areas) - Permitting of monitored recreational activities on water company land - Coordinating of the process of conducting annual watershed inspection; and annual submission of Watershed Survey Reports - Active and committed involvement with the improvement of the GIS application and database which is critical for adequate source assessment and protection - Linking the protection of public water supplies with subsurface sewage disposal system approval, maintenance, training, and repair - Linking the Clean Water Act to the SDWA through working with EPA, DEEP, and other stakeholders - Continually working with local, regional and state partnerships on Environmental Reviews for projects that could potentially impact drinking water quality - Collaborating with stakeholders at the community and state level to implement source water protection concepts and best management practices to enhance drinking water source protection - Contracting with the New England Interstate Water Pollution Control Commission (NEIWPCC) to hire a Regulatory Advisor b) Capacity Development help to improve the technical, financial and managerial capacity of PWSs.
+- Implementing continually revised statutes and regulations for source water protection, including the provisions of the federal Groundwater Rule - Reviewing and approving/denying all proposed sources of public water supply - Permitting of proposed sales or changes to water company owned land (i.e. land owned by PWSs that are within source water protection areas) - Permitting of monitored recreational activities on water company land - Coordinating of the process of conducting annual watershed inspection; and annual submission of Watershed Survey Reports - Active and committed involvement with the improvement of the GIS application and database which is critical for adequate source assessment and protection - Linking the protection of public water supplies with subsurface sewage disposal system approval, maintenance, training, and repair - Linking the Clean Water Act to the SDWA through working with EPA, DEEP, and other stakeholders - Continually working with local, regional and state partnerships on Environmental Reviews for projects that could potentially impact drinking water quality - Collaborating with stakeholders at the community and state level to implement source water protection concepts and best management practices to enhance drinking water source protection - Working with many diverse groups to enhance drinking water source protection and provide useful educational materials - Working to develop and utilize consistent policies for the use of pesticides and herbicides in public drinking water sources of supply b) Capacity Development

+The DPH will use 7.5% of the Local Assistance set-aside allocation for capacity development initiatives that are consistent with the DWS's EPA-approved Capacity Development Strategy and help to improve the technical, financial and managerial capacity of PWSs.
 The DPHs strategies account for both immediate and long-term sustainability initiatives, including education, technical assistance, enforcement, consolidation, DWSRF assistance, and water system restructuring.
 These funds will be used primarily to support staff within the DWS that:

-The DPH will use 7.5% of the Local Assistance set-aside allocation for capacity development initiatives that are consistent with the DWS's EPA-approved Capacity Development Strategy and